 In today's largely digital business landscape, the majority of companies have realized the potential impact of digital transformation on their organization and its place in the market.

-According to a 2021 Digital Business study, up to 91% of organizations have adopted or have plans to adopt a digital-first business strategy.
-But knowing the importance of digital transformation and implementing a digital transformation strategy are two different things.
+According to the 2021 Digital Business study, up to 91% of organizations have adopted or have plans to adopt a digital-first business strategy.
+But knowing the importance of digital transformation and implementing a digital transformation strategy framework are two different things.

 Reports indicate that up to 70% of companies that implement digital transformation end up failing at it.
 The fact that digital technology adoption is disrupting markets and unsettling industries is a well-established fact.
 The million-dollar question of course is how to get there.